-Raising the Next Generation of Forensic Scientists with the FIC School
+Raising the next generation of forensic scientists with the FIC School

-Ray Wickenheiser is the Director of the New York State Police Crime Lab System and helped create the FIC School to provide an early opportunity for students curious about forensic science and connect them to mentors.
-It is a pilot program associated with SUNY Albany, The College of Saint Rose, and Hudson Valley Community College and is run every month.
+ALBANY, N.Y.
+(NEWS10) — Ray Wickenheiser is the Director of the New York State Police Crime Lab System and helped create the Forensic Investigation Center School to provide an early opportunity for students curious about forensic science and connect them to mentors.
+It is a pilot program associated with SUNY Albany, The College of Saint Rose, and Hudson Valley Community College.
+It is run every month.

 Wickenheiser wanted to make sure that students could network with peers and even get insights from those starting their careers in the field.